mnguyen0226/coding-interview/README.md

 ### Queues

 - About:
+  - A Queue is a collection of element, with two principle operations: _enqueue_, which inserts an element into the queue, and _dequeue_, which removes an element from the queue.
+  - **First In, First Out (FIFO)** data structure: the oldest added object is the first to be removed.
+  - Similar to Stack, Queue is also an ADT.
 - Implementation:
+  - With array in C, C++
+  - With linked list in C, C++
+- Operations:

 - Time Complexity - Worst Case:
-  - Access:
+  - Access: O(n)
-  - Search:
+  - Search: O(n)
-  - Insert:
+  - Insert: O(1)
-  - Remove:
+  - Remove: O(1)

 ### Trees